slaclab/matpva/README.md

 - p4p: 3.5.5+
 - Matlab: 2020a+

-> **Note**: Although matpva is tested in Python 3.8.13, p4p 3.5.5, Matlab 2020a, there are still chances that some previous versions might work.
-If you want to generated NTTable PVs using matlab_model_pvs.py or pva_testing_ioc.py, you need to use p4p 4.x+.
+> **Note**: While matpva has been primarily tested in Python 3.8.13, p4p 3.5.5, Matlab 2020a, there is a possibility that certain earlier versions could also function correctly.
+If you want to generate PVs using either matlab_model_pvs.py or pva_testing_ioc.py scripts, which enable timeStamp updates, it is necessary to utilize p4p version 4.x+.

 ## Function and test scripts
 Python scripts to run Test PVs: pva_testing_ioc.py, matlab_model_pvs.py